 SYNOPSIS: duplicacy init - Initialize the storage if necessary and the current directory as the repository USAGE: duplicacy init [command options] <snapshot id> <storage url> OPTIONS: -encrypt, -e encrypt the storage with a password -chunk-size, -c <size> the average size of chunks (default is 4M) -max-chunk-size, -max <size> the maximum size of chunks (default is chunk-size*4) -min-chunk-size, -min <size> the minimum size of chunks (default is chunk-size/4) -iterations <i> the number of iterations used in storage key derivation (default is 16384) -pref-dir <path> alternate location for the .duplicacy directory (absolute or relative to current directory) -storage-name <name> assign a name to the storage -repository <path> initialize a new repository at the specified path rather than the current working directory

 init command first connects to the storage specified by the storage URL.
-If the storage has been already been initialized before, it will download the storage configuration (stored in the file named config) and ignore the options provided in the command line.
+If the storage has already been initialized, it will download the storage configuration (stored in the file named config) and ignore the options provided in the command line.
 Otherwise, it will create the configuration file from the options and upload the file.

-Duplicacy will not create it the destination folder on the storage but it requires that the folder already exists there.
+Duplicacy will create the destination path on the storage if it does not already exist.

 The initialized storage will then become the default storage for other commands if the